vwgert/vwgert.github.io/07_advancedcommands/02_lab.md

 After checking the correct output, he should add the aliases to a (new) file called .bash_aliases in his home folder.
 This file is executed every time a new shell is started, such as when logging into the server.
+Create this file with *nano*.

 ```
 ubuntu@linux-ess:~$ cat .bash_aliases